-Sean Ervine inspired Hampshire Royals to an improbable run-chase as they beat Surrey by three wickets to remain on course for a Yorkshire Bank 40 last-four spot and gain some important momentum ahead of Saturday’s Friends Life t20 semi-final.
+Sean Ervine inspired Hampshire Royals to an improbable run-chase as they beat Surrey by to remain on course for a Yorkshire Bank 40 last-four spot and gain some important momentum ahead of Saturday’s Friends Life t20 semi-final.

 The visitors looked on course for a victory that would have kept their hopes of a place in the next phase alive after making 219 for nine and then reducing Hampshire to 128 for six at the Ageas Bowl.

 However, Hampshire have not built a reputation as the best chasers in the country without good reason and Ervine found willing partners in Liam Dawson, Dimitri Mascarenhas and Chris Wood to conquer a run-rate that at one stage was approaching nine per over, the Zimbabwean hitting the winning runs to finish unbeaten on 68 from 63 balls.

 The win sends the Royals three points clear at the top of Group B and means they are in pole position to progress.

 Hampshire travel to Edgbaston to defend their t20 title on Saturday, and must now feel they hold the whip hand over semi-final opponents Surrey after making it three wins from four in their limited-overs encounters this season.

 Highlights from the Ageas Bowl, where Hampshire Royals saw off Surrey

 Surrey made a flying start with Steven Davies and Jason Roy plundering 20 from the first two overs but, when the former was caught behind off the second ball of Sohail Tanvir’s next over, it sparked a collapse.